History of Bobsleigh

 i.)
 Start Times

 The time it takes the sled to travel the first 50 metres down the track is the most critical part of a bobsleigh run.
 Without a competitive start -- at least within a tenth of a second of the fastest crew -- a medal finish is next to impossible.
-As a rule of thumb, a tenth of a second lead at the start translates into a 3/10ths of a second advantage by the bottom of the course.
+As a rule of thumb, a tenth of a second lead at the start translates into a 3/10ths of a second advantage by the bottom of the course, making it an essential element to perfect.
 Bobsledders are looking for maximum power and acceleration as they push the sled from a standing start.
-In both the two-man and four-man events, the first 50-metres are typically covered in about five seconds while reaching speeds of over 40 kilometres an hour.
+Quickly followed by balance and agility to load the 2 or 4 athletes into the sled.
+In the two-man, two-woman and four-man events, the first 50-metres are typically covered in about five seconds while reaching speeds of over 40 kilometres an hour.

-Once the crew has loaded at the start, it is the driver's job to steer the sled through twisting, high-speed turns and straight-aways where top speeds can reach over 140 km/h.
-Pull too hard on the steering ropes and the sled will skid, losing valuable time.
-Steer too little and the sled is at the mercy of the track, causing slow times at best, and a crash at worst.
-Drivers often talk of the "feel" they need to have to race well and the sense they develop of when to let the sled run and when to steer.
+Once the crew has loaded into the sled, it is the pilots job to steer the sled through the multiple high-speed turns and straight-aways where top speeds can reach over 150 km/h.
 Just as downhill skiers try different lines to find the quickest way down a slope, bobsleigh drivers study every twist and turn on a track to figure out the fastest way to the finish.
+If they over/ under steer or misjudge one line, even to the nearest millisecond it could result in a slower time, or a crash.

 Bobsleigh races historically took place on natural-ice tracks.
 Today however, most competitions take place on tracks with an artificial ice surface.
 A notable exception is the natural-ice track in St. Moritz, Switzerland, which is a regular stop on the World Cup circuit.
 Most tracks are about 1500 metres long and all have unique characteristics and varying degrees of difficulty.
 All courses drop a minimum specified vertical distance and feature numerous banked curves from top to bottom.